 It’s the dirty secret that no one in the state has uncovered … until now.
 Too many of Hawaii’s political leaders have been under the thumb of pro-Jones Act lobbyists like Big Zombie.
 But unless we take decisive action, you may find yourself cursing the price of nails while you search for materials to board up your windows.

-Therefore, in the interest of preventing our state nickname from changing from “the Aloha State” to “Braaaaaiiiinnns” we present the top five ways that the Jones Act has made it more difficult for our citizens to fend off a zombie attack.
+Therefore, in the interest of preventing our state nickname from changing from “the Aloha State” to “Braaaaaiiiinnns” we present the Top 5 ways that the Jones Act has made it more difficult for our citizens to fend off a zombie attack.

 5. High energy costs mean choosing between expensive air conditioning or zombie fingers prying open your window louvers.